GabeScott/standard-works-vault/General Conference/1989 April - Go For It!.md

 “Do you think you will be able to complete your mission?”

 Came the reply: “Others think not, but I will.
-With the President of my church praying for me, and through the prayers of my family, my friends, and my missionary companions, I will walk and I will return to Guatemala.
+With the President of my church praying for me, and through the prayers of my family, my friends, and my missionary companions, I will walk, and I will return to Guatemala.
 The Lord wanted me to preach the gospel there for two years, and that’s what I intend to do.”

 There followed a lengthy period of therapy, punctuated by silent yet heroic courage.
 Little by little, the feeling began to return to the almost lifeless limbs.
 More therapy, more courage, more prayer.